monadplus/toy_atm/README.md

 The CSV is processed line by line without loading the whole file into memory.

-The code has already been prepared to be easily adapted to an async implementation.
-For example, the producer and the consumer of the transactions have been split using a channel.

 ## TODOs

-- [ ] Add concurrency
+- [ ] Change architecture
-  - [ ] Test do not pass because `report()` doesn't wait for all transactions to be processed.
+  - The broker will have a map of worker <-> List(ClientID).
+  - The broker will forward each tx to the assigned worker.
+  - The Accounts will be sharded by worker to only lock the shard of the worker
+  - Inside each worker, the processing of the transactions will be sequential.

 - [ ] Profile, benchmark and improve performance